 - Business Cards: Promote your business and allow people to easily reach you by providing business cards.

-– Printer: Access to a printer in case you need to print documents is advisable.
-Using a laser printer for its resilient ink quality is a premium perk!
+- Printer: Access to a printer in case you need to print documents is advisable.
+Using a laser printer for its more permanent print is pretty much a must!

 - Transportation: While public transportation may be sufficient in urban areas, a reliable vehicle is necessary in rural areas and provides greater flexibility to meet your customers when they need you.